jpescada/finance-signup-test-app/README.md

 # Finance Signup Test App

 This is a simple React application with a Django backend for a finance signup process.
-It was created as a time-constrained test for a job application.
+⏰ It was created as a time-constrained test for a job application (<2h).

-The goal was not to have a pretty and fully functional webapp, but rather to demonstrate the ability to set up a full stack application and meet the requirements outlined in the job description.
+🎯 The goal was not to have a pretty and fully functional webapp, but rather to demonstrate the ability to set up a full stack application and meet the requirements outlined in the coding assignment.

-As my experience creating Django applications from scratch is limited, I had to rely heavily on GitHub Copilot for the implementation.
+🤖 As my experience creating Django applications from scratch is limited, I had to rely heavily on GitHub Copilot for the implementation.

 ## Frontend Setup